lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 This only works with very small datasets.
 That is not so common in streaming applications.

-It's also not a "future-proof" solution given restart times will grow linearly with the size of the tweets topics.
+It's also not a future-proof solution given that restart times will grow linearly with the size of the tweets topics.

-#### By using a persistent database
+#### Use a persistent database

-You back your `countByHashtag` variable with a persistent database so it can resume work on restarts.
+You back up your `countByHashtag` variable with a persistent database so it can resume work on restarts.

 This is the most desirable solution and, life being life, it's also the hardest to implement.

-There are some pretty challenging questions you need an answer for:
+There are some challenging questions you need to answer:

 - Which database is a good fit for this problem?
-- What's a good strategy to store which offsets of which partitions have been already consumed? (otherwise we can't resume on restart)
+- What's a good strategy to store which offsets of which partitions have already been consumed? (otherwise we can't resume on restart)
-- When the application restarts, how does the restoration process look like?
+- When the application restarts, what does the restoration process look like?
 How fast is it?
 - What are we supposed to do when the database is unavailable?

-I've seen lots of "solutions" for this problem, especially before Kafka Streams was released.
+I've seen lots of "solutions" for dealing with state, especially before Kafka Streams was released.
 I think you can guess why I used quotes 😁

 It's interesting to see how a relatively simple problem became tricky as soon as we needed to deal with state.
-This is a pretty pervasive problem in our industry which somewhat justifies the "X-less" trend of the past decade.
-That's a story for another article thought.
+This is a pervasive problem in our industry which somewhat justifies the "X-less" trend of the past decade.
+That's a story for another article.

 If you spend a minute pondering these questions, one interesting but odd-sounding thought may cross your mind.